MakeSchool/course-catalog/README.md

 All completed forms must be submitted to the Admissions Office upon initial enrollment.

+#### COVID-19 Vaccination

+Students who enroll in the on-campus program are required to be fully vaccinated against COVID-19, and will be required to provide proof of vaccination prior to their first day on campus.

 ### Hospitals & Clinics

 If you are on-campus, below are a few local hospitals and clinics, should you ever need immediate